 Remember to Bring Your ID

-In order to play poker, you’ll need a valid photo ID, be it a passport, government-issued ID, or a driver’s license.
+In order to play poker, you’ll need a valid photo ID, be it a passport, government-issued ID, driver’s license or, for US residents, a permanent resident alien card will do the trick as well.

-You may get carded when you enter the casino floor or try to order alcohol, but even if you don’t, you’re going to need an ID to get a Player’s Card.
+You may get carded when you enter the casino floor or try to order alcohol, but even if you don’t, you’re going to need an ID to get a Player’s Card, something you'll need to play ANY WSOP event.

 Get a Player’s Card

-The good news is they’re free and easy to get – just head to the information/rewards desk – and valid for any Caesars property across the country.
+The good news is they’re free and easy to get – just visit any Caesars Entertainment Properties in the U.S. or head to the information/rewards desk at the Paris.
+You can also visit the online Caesars Rewards site to create an account in certain jurisdictions.

 They’ll also send you offers from time to time, and they have a Caesars Rewards app that’ll help give you the most bang for your buck.